 Welcome: Luca Visentini, General Secretary of the ETUC and Oliver Röpke, ÖGB, President of the EESC Workers´ Group

-Panel discussion: Nicolas Schmit, Commissioner for Jobs and Social Rights TBC, Luca Visentini, General Secretary of the ETUC and Evelyn Regner, MEP, Group of the Progressive Alliance of Socialists and Democrats in the European Parliament
+Panel discussion: Barbara Kauffmann, Director for Employment and Social Governance, Analysis at DG Employment, European Commission, Luca Visentini, General Secretary of the ETUC and Evelyn Regner, MEP, Group of the Progressive Alliance of Socialists and Democrats in the European Parliament

-with input from the Benchmarking by Sotiria Theodoropoulou, Head of Unit II, European economic employment and social policies, Kate Pickett, Professor of Epidemiology in the Department of Health Sciences at the University of York and Simon Deakin, Professor of Law at the University of Cambridge
+with input from the Benchmarking by Sotiria Theodoropoulou, Head of Unit II, European economic employment and social policies (download here her presentation), Kate Pickett, Professor of Epidemiology in the Department of Health Sciences at the University of York (download here her slide) and Simon Deakin, Professor of Law at the University of Cambridge (download here his presentation)

 Chair: Paula Franklin, Senior Researcher ETUI